welteki/docs.actuated.dev/docs/provision-server.md

     We have seen the best performance from hosts with high clock speeds like the recent generation of AMD processors, combined with local NVMe storage.
 Rotational drives and SATA SSDs are significantly slower.
 At the lower end of bare-metal providers, you'll pay 40-50 EUR / mo per host, moving up to 80-150 EUR / mo for NVMe and AMD processors, when you go up to enterprise-grade bare-metal with 10Gbit uplinks, you'll be more in the range of 500-1500 USD / mo.

-    There are at least a dozen options for hosted bare-metal: [Equinix Metal](https://deploy.equinix.com/), [Ionos](https://ionos.co.uk), [Hetzner](https://hetzner.com), [AWS](https://aws.amazon.com/), [Cherry Servers](https://www.cherryservers.com/), [Alibaba Cloud](https://eu.alibabacloud.com/en), [OVHcloud](https://www.ovhcloud.com/en-gb/bare-metal/rise/), [fasthosts](https://www.fasthosts.co.uk/), [Scaleway](https://scaleway.com) and [Vultr](https://www.vultr.com/), [see a list here](https://github.com/alexellis/awesome-baremetal#bare-metal-cloud)
+    There are at least a dozen options for hosted bare-metal: [Equinix Metal](https://deploy.equinix.com/), [Ionos](https://ionos.co.uk), [Hetzner](https://hetzner.com), [AWS](https://aws.amazon.com/), [Cherry Servers](https://www.cherryservers.com/), [Alibaba Cloud](https://eu.alibabacloud.com/en), [OVHcloud](https://www.ovhcloud.com/en-gb/bare-metal/rise/), [fasthosts](https://www.fasthosts.co.uk/), [Scaleway](https://scaleway.com) and [Vultr](https://www.vultr.com/), [see a list here](https://github.com/alexellis/awesome-baremetal#bare-metal-cloud).

-    For x86_64 builds we recommend using [Equinix Metal](https://deploy.equinix.com/) for the best price / performance ratio.
-They also have discounts for reserved instances on contract.
-The smallest instances available are the c3.small.x86 and c2.small.x86.
+    [Equinix Metal](https://deploy.equinix.com/) have partnered with us to offer 500 USD of credit for new customers to use on actuated.
+You'll get the discount code after signing up with us.
+We've tested their c3.small.x86 and c2.small.x86 machines, and they are very fast, with enterprise-grade networking and support included, with many different regions available.

-    We have done customer testing with [Ionos](https://ionos.co.uk) with AMD CPUs and local NVMe, these are very quick and are good value.
+    Both [Ionos](https://ionos.co.uk) and [Hetzner](https://hetzner.com) have excellent value, with NVMe storage very fast AMD CPUs available.

-    [Having tested several of Scaleway's servers](https://twitter.com/alexellisuk/status/1605866713815437312?s=20&t=JGh5fGZJWklLTCTVkTVElg), we do not recommend their current generation of bare-metal due to I/O bottlenecks.
+    [Having tested several of Scaleway's servers](https://twitter.com/alexellisuk/status/1605866713815437312?s=20&t=JGh5fGZJWklLTCTVkTVElg), we do not recommend their current generation of bare-metal due to slow I/O and CPU speeds.

 3. Cloud Virtual Machines (VMs) that support nested virtualization (lowest cost, convenient, mid-level performance)